 Training for and completing a Half Marathon is a challenging and rewarding endeavor – especially when you want to improve upon past performance…and not just by a few seconds.
 Achieving a serious personal best takes commitment, hard-work and dedication.
 It also means addressing your weaknesses, varying your training and trusting the training plan even if it may seem a bit non-traditional compared to other training programs.

-Fleet Feet is excited to partner with Coach Kevin Doyle, owner & head coach at CrossFit Hartford to offer an advanced half marathon training program this winter.
+Fleet Feet is excited to partner with Coach Kevin Doyle, owner & head coach at CrossFit Hartford to offer an unique twist on a training program for the Hartford Half Marathon.

 Wait, what??
 A CrossFit coach?
 What does he know about running a half marathon?

 “CrossFit” is just a fancy name for a cross-training workout based on functional movements like squatting, lunging, pushing, pulling, hinging, twisting and walking.
 The basic movements of life.
 The basic movements of running.

 If you’ve done other running programs before, you know there is always a day or two set aside for cross-training (you know, the workouts you normally skipped…or just went for an easy run instead).
 There is a reason for that: cross training is an essential element of running.